 Pat dry the pieces well before seasoning, this will help you fry the pieces without spluttering oil.
 Another tip is to salt the fish just before you would start cooking, this helps retain moisture inside the fish.

 For this salmon curry recipe, I’ve used an equal mix of yellow and black mustard for the paste.
 Mustard has a very pungent, sharp flavour and mixing both varieties makes the sauce slightly mild.
 The mustard paste can turn out quite bitter when ground in a mixer-grinder/blender.
 To prevent this from happening, soak the mustard seeds in water for at least 1-2hours.
 To make the paste, grind the soaked mustard seeds along with the roughly chopped chillies and 1/4 teaspoon of salt.

 Poppy seed paste

 In a typical Bengali home, we would generally make pastes using ‘sheel-nora‘, a flat stone grinder instead of a mortar pestle or a food processor.
-It needs bit of grit and muscle power, along with skill but the end result is a good, smooth paste!
-But in modern day homes, we generally make do with a wet grinder, or spice grinder.
-I use my magicbullet and it does its job beautifully well, hasn’t let me down!
+It needs a bit of grit and muscle power, along with skill but the end result is a good, smooth paste!
+But in modern-day homes, we generally make do with a wet grinder or spice grinder.
+I use my magic bullet and it does its job beautifully well, hasn’t let me down!